The Fast-track Approvals Act 2024 (the Act) is a new “one-stop shop” approvals process across a range of regulatory bodies.

 All listed projects and any referral projects that have been approved by the Minister, and are within the Otago region, are outlined in the document below.
 The status of each project is updated on a monthly basis.

-To start the consultation process, fill out our Fast-track consent pre-application form and email it to consent.fasttrack@orc.govt.nz.
-We will be in touch within 7 working days.
+To start the pre-application process, fill out our Fast-track consent pre-application form and email it to consent.fasttrack@orc.govt.nz.
+We will be in touch within five working days.

 Complete and send in the Request for Fast-track Consent Pre-Application Advice form above to start the consultation process.

-There is a specified form that the applicant has to fill out found here: Fast-track Substantive Application Form
+There is a specified form that the applicant must complete, available here: Fast-track Substantive Application Form .

-This must include information such as a description of the proposed activity, a description of the site, the type of approval(s) being sought (e.g. resource consents, wildlife permits etc), an assessment of the activity against sections 5, 6 and 7 under the Resource Management Act 1991, and an assessment of the activity against documents such as national environmental standards, a New Zealand coastal policy statement, a regional policy statement, and other relevant plans and regulations.
+This must include information such as a description of the proposed activity, a description of the site, the type of approval(s) being sought (for example, resource consents and wildlife permits), an assessment of the activity against sections 5, 6 and 7 of the Resource Management Act 1991, and an assessment of the activity against documents such as national environmental standards, the New Zealand Coastal Policy Statement, a regional policy statement, and other relevant plans and regulations.

 Fast-track is a permanent approvals regime for a range of infrastructure, housing, and development projects with significant regional or national benefits.
 Fast-track is administered by the Environmental Protection Authority.